-Keeping with trends from recent years, plaintiffs have continued to file "event-driven" securities class actions, where the catalyst is the disclosure or occurrence of a significant event that negatively impacts the stock price, often unrelated to the company's financial results.
+Event-driven lawsuits focused on issues of cybersecurity and COVID-19 the disclosure or occurrence of a significant event that negatively impacts the stock price, often unrelated to the company's financial results.
 This year saw more pandemic-related suits as well as cases stemming from cybersecurity breaches.